Flu and COVID Symptoms To Watch Out for in Babies - Baby Chick

 Share

-Now that we’re in the thick of cold and flu season, while also enduring a second wave of the coronavirus pandemic, concerns about getting sick are even more amplified.
-This can be especially stressful for new moms who do their best to stay well both for their baby and themselves.
-It’s important that new moms take proper precautions.
-Knowing what flu and Covid symptoms to look out for in their babies and when to seek medical attention is critical.
+When cold and flu season comes around, concerns about getting sick are even more amplified.
+This can be especially stressful for new moms who do their best to stay well for their baby and themselves.
+It’s important for new moms to take the proper precautions.
+Knowing what flu and COVID symptoms to look out for in babies and when to seek medical attention is critical.
 Below, we’ll break down the different illnesses that babies are at risk of catching during the winter months and how to best protect them from getting sick.

 Common Cold and Flu

-As you know, the flu is caused by specific influenza viruses.
-Several strains of the flu circulate every year during the colder months.
-Since babies’ immune systems are still developing, the flu is a serious illness for them.
-They are at higher risk of experiencing complications that can lead to hospitalization.
-The same goes for the common cold.
-But given the hundreds of viruses responsible for the common cold, it’s estimated that babies will experience up to seven colds in their first year of life.1
+As you likely know, the flu is caused by specific influenza viruses.3 Several strains of the flu circulate every year during the colder months.4 Since babies’ immune systems are still developing, the flu is a serious illness for them.1 They’re at higher risk of experiencing complications that can lead to hospitalization.5 The same goes for the common cold.
+But given the hundreds of viruses responsible for the common cold, it’s estimated that babies will experience up to six to eight colds in their first year of life.1,6

 The first sign of a cold in babies is typically a runny or stuffy nose, with nasal discharge that starts out thin and clear.
-But it can turn thicker and a yellowish-green color over a couple of days.
-Other symptoms to look out for include:
+But it can turn thicker and yellowish-green over a couple of days.1 Other symptoms to look out for include:1,7,8

-If your baby has the flu, he or she may experience vomiting, diarrhea, and/or chills in addition to the above common cold symptoms.
-There may also be symptoms you won’t see, including headache, sore throat, and body aches.
+If your baby has the flu, they may experience vomiting, diarrhea, and/or chills in addition to the above common cold symptoms.
+There may also be symptoms you won’t see, including headache, sore throat, and body aches.5,7

 When your baby is sick with either the cold or flu, you should closely monitor their symptoms.
-Their illness can quickly evolve into a more serious respiratory condition, including:
+Their illness can quickly evolve into a more serious respiratory condition, including:1,10

 • Croup: Croup is a viral infection that causes swelling around the vocal cords.
-If a cold advances into croup, your baby will exhibit difficulty breathing, hoarseness, a barking cough, and wheezing.
+If a cold advances into croup, your baby will exhibit difficulty breathing, hoarseness, a barking cough, and wheezing.8,9

-• Respiratory syncytial virus (RSV): RSV is a respiratory infection that can affect people of all ages but is most serious in babies due to underdeveloped airways.
-RSV is most common during the colder months.
-Symptoms are similar to that of the common cold, but more serious symptoms include labored breathing and wheezing.
+• Respiratory syncytial virus (RSV): RSV is a respiratory infection that can affect people of all ages.10,11 It’s most serious in babies due to their underdeveloped airways.
+RSV is most common during the colder months.11 The symptoms are similar to the common cold, but more serious symptoms include labored breathing and wheezing.10,11

-• Bronchiolitis: If your baby’s cold progresses into RSV, they can be at risk of it developing into a serious inflammatory respiratory condition called Bronchiolitis, which affects the bronchioles or the smallest air passages in the lungs.
-This condition is the most common cause of hospitalization for infants.
-The most prevalent symptom is wheezing along with a cough.
+• Bronchiolitis: If your baby’s cold progresses into RSV, they can be at risk of it developing into a serious inflammatory respiratory condition called bronchiolitis, which affects the bronchioles (the smallest air passages in the lungs).11,12,13 This condition is one of the most common causes of hospitalization for infants.14 The most prevalent symptom is wheezing along with a cough.14,15

-• Pneumonia: A cold or RSV can turn into pneumonia, or an infection in the lungs, rather quickly and cause your baby to start experiencing shakes, chills, flushed skin, sweating, a high fever, abdominal pain/sensitivity, a worsening cough, and rapid or difficulty breathing.
+• Pneumonia: A cold or RSV can turn into pneumonia (an infection in the lungs) rather quickly.5,12 This can cause your baby to start experiencing shakes, chills, flushed skin, sweating, a high fever, abdominal pain/sensitivity, a worsening cough, and rapid or difficulty breathing.16,17,18

 COVID-19

-The vast majority of newborns appear to be asymptomatic if they contract COVID-19.2 However, the risk is still there of respiratory distress, fevers, malaise, diarrhea, and possibly respiratory failure, as was seen in some of the studies.
-If your baby is a preemie, coronavirus poses a greater risk to your baby.
-It can result in severe respiratory distress requiring a ventilator, feeding and gut problems, and neurological problems.
+According to one study, the vast majority of newborns appear to be asymptomatic if they contract COVID-19.2 However, there’s still a risk of respiratory distress, fevers, malaise, diarrhea, and possibly respiratory failure.19,20 If your baby is a preemie, coronavirus poses a greater risk to your baby.19 It can result in severe respiratory distress requiring a ventilator, feeding and gut problems, and neurological problems.21,22,24

-• A high fever or a fever that lasts longer than five to seven days.
-A high fever is 100.4 degrees or above for babies under three months old, and for babies three months and older, a high fever is 101 degrees or higher.
+• A high fever or a fever that lasts longer than five to seven days (for babies under 3 months old, a high fever is 100.4 degrees or above, and for babies 3 months and older, a high fever is 101 degrees or higher)

-• Signs of labored or inconsistent breathing, and if they have retractions when they attempt to inhale.
+• Signs of labored or inconsistent breathing (also look out for if they have retractions when they attempt to inhale)

-• Your baby is refusing to feed/eat, and there are signs of dehydration, such as fewer wet diapers.
+• Baby is refusing to feed/eat, and there are signs of dehydration (such as fewer wet diapers)

-• If your baby is consistently rubbing their ear or showing any other signs of physical discomfort, or exhibiting an off-sounding cry.
+• Baby is consistently rubbing their ear, showing any other signs of physical discomfort, or exhibiting an off-sounding cry

-• If your baby’s lips or nail pads look blue, take them to the emergency room immediately, as this is a sign of low oxygen.
+• Baby’s lips or nail pads look blue (Note: take them to the emergency room immediately, as this is a sign of low oxygen)

 How Can I Protect My Baby From Getting Sick?

-The winter months can be unnerving as a parent, especially when you have a newborn.
-It’s important to keep a close eye on your baby during this time.
-Closely monitor any flu symptoms that present themselves.
-You know your baby best.
-If you notice they’re not acting like themselves, feel validated in calling the doctor to make sure it’s nothing serious.
+The winter months can be unnerving for parents, especially when you have a newborn.
+It’s essential to keep an eye on your baby during this time, so closely monitor any flu or COVID symptoms that present themselves.
+Remember, you know your baby best.
+If you notice that they’re not acting like themselves, you can feel validated in calling the doctor to make sure it’s nothing serious.

 Share